International Conference 2021

 This fortnight e-synergy has some of the eminent participants’ videos who speak on various issues related to food and agriculture.Download

-The Mina Swaminathan Fellowship is constituted with a main objective of promoting the exchange of ideas between researchers and the media for greater partnerships between science and media.
-The theme for the Fellowship 2021 is: “Gendered livelihood transformations and their impacts on food, nutrition and health security in the hinterlands of India”.
+The Mina Swaminathan Media Fellowship (MSMF) is constituted with a main objective of promoting the exchange of ideas between researchers and the media / press persons for greater partnerships between science and media.

-The theme for the 2021-22 fellowship is: Gender Transformative Approaches for Sustainable Food systems.
-The 2021 media fellows will study and report on the gender transformative approaches and strategies in promoting sustainable food production systems in rural and tribal landscapes in the states of Odisha, Kerala and Tamil Nadu.
+The theme 2022 MSMF is: Gender Transformative Approaches for Sustainable Food systems.
+The media fellows will study and report on the gender transformative approaches and strategies in promoting sustainable food production systems in rural and tribal landscapes in the states of Odisha, Kerala and Tamil Nadu.

 The theme 2023 MSMF is: 2023 being the International Year of Millets, what more can Indian policymakers do to get this ‘superfood’ into our daily diets, especially when evidence shows they are rich in fibre and helps prevent diabetes.
 To provoke discourse, MSMF for 2023 is centred around gender in the millets settings of India, and titled: Gender and Millets: Linkages and Inequalities.

 The authors for the 2023 Insight Briefs are: Sangeetha Rajeesh and Kaia Lam